ZhaoLiu623/react/README.md

 ## Where do I start?

+Right here.

+### Part 0: Getting this repo on your computer

 1. [Get familiar with git and Github if you aren't already!](https://nathanielbd.github.io/blog/git-familiar-with-git)
 2. Clone this repo.
 You can do this by running `git clone https://github.umn.edu/app-developers-club/react-native-todo`.
 Then you can type `cd react-native-todo` and all of this will be in your working directory!
 3. Follow the rest of this tutorial.